AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 the radiation ceased to have a significant effect on the further

-evolution of the elements in space.
+evolution of the elements in universe.

 - from the point of view of